 When do weddings take place at Assumption?: Our regular times for weddings are at 11:00am, 1:00pm, and 3:00pm on Saturdays.
 Weddings may also be scheduled on Friday afternoons at 4:00pm and (with certain liturgical restrictions) at 3:00pm Sunday afternoons.
 No weddings take place during Lent, the forty days before Easter.
 Rehearsals are normally the evening before the wedding.

-What else do we have to do?: Approximately six months before your wedding, one of our parish priests will contact you to begin the preparation process.
-Preparation involves taking and reviewing the FOCCUS marriage preparation inventory, attending one of the Archdiocesan marriage preparation programs (either a full day on Saturday or a weekend experience), completing a pre-nuptial form, and choosing the scriptures and prayers for the ceremony.
+What else do we have to do?: Five or six months before your wedding, one of our parish priests will contact you to begin the preparation process.
+Preparation involves taking and reviewing the FOCCUS marriage preparation inventory, attending one of the Archdiocesan marriage preparation programs (either a full day on Saturday or an equivalent experience), completing a pre-nuptial form, and choosing the scriptures and prayers for the ceremony.
 Each Catholic party must provide a baptismal certificate issued by the church of his or her baptism during the past six months.
+Other baptized Christians must also show proof of baptism.
 Affidavits affirming each person?s freedom to marry may also be required.
 A wedding license from Cook County issued within the previous sixty days should be presented to the priest at the rehearsal.

 Are there any special rules when a Catholic marries a non-Catholic?: Out of hospitality to the large number of non-Catholics likely to be present, the vows normally take place within a Liturgy of the Word (a ceremony that takes about 40 minutes) rather than at a Wedding Mass (which takes about an hour).
 However, as long as the non-Catholic party has been baptized, a Wedding Mass is permitted.
-The non-Catholic party is also asked to provide some proof of baptism; and the Catholic party is asked to sign a statement affirming his or her intention to remain a Catholic and to have children baptized and raised Catholic.
+The Catholic party is asked to sign a statement affirming his or her intention to remain a Catholic and to have children baptized and raised Catholic.

 What should I tell my photographer and videographer?: Photographers and videographers may set up their equipment 30 minutes before the wedding.
 They may not interfere with the wedding procession or wedding liturgy, nor may they enter the sanctuary portion of the church at any time.
-The video camera is to be situated in one place (either at the side or the rear of the church) for the entire ceremony.
+Video cameras are to be situated in one place (either at the side or the rear of the church) for the entire ceremony.
+There are also restrictions on where photographers may stand.
 Still photographs may be taken in the body of the church for fifteen minutes after the ceremony, provided that the ceremony begins on time.

 How big is Assumption Church?: The church aisle is 70 feet long.
 There are 17 rows of pews.
 The church seats a maximum of 350 people.